 To increase awareness of the archives and their historical value, not least in documenting connections between avant-garde artists of Eastern and Western Europe during and after the Cold War.

 The Fine Art project members were: Euan McArthur (Principle Investigator) Arthur Watson (Co-investigator) Elaine Shemilt (Co-investigator)

 The Project Team was: Stephen Robb (Project Manager) Matthew Davis (Project Archivist) Aileen McGibbon (Digital Scanning Specialist)

-Digital Website Team: Arthur Watson, Euan McArthur (Retired) (Academic Leaders), Adam Lockhart (Lecturer Collections & Archives)
+Current Team: Arthur Watson, Euan McArthur (Retired), Adam Lockhart (Lecturer Collections & Archives)

 The Demarco Digital Archive website is maintained by DJCAD, University of Dundee.

 The Demarco Digital Archive is a non-profit, publicly-funded research resource.